Robot Assisted Laparoscopic Hysterectomy

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need tests before surgery, such as blood tests and a chest x-ray.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood tests and a chest x-ray before your surgery.
+Talk to your healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: